-Living in LA may not be cheap as some other parts of the country but that doesn’t mean having fun has to break the bank too.
-From aquariums to art museum, there are so many exciting ways to explore and play that won’t cost you a dime.
-Here are our favorite things to do with kids that are free (or almost) free.
+Living in LA may not be cheap as some other parts of the country but that doesn’t mean having fun has to break the bank either.
+From aquariums to art museums, there are so many exciting ways to explore and play that won’t cost you a dime.
+Here are our favorite things to do with kids that are free or practically free.

 Right in our home town is a world class museum that wants you to bring your kids so much that they created a fabulous program: LACMA NexGen membership where kids get in free along with one adult.
 It's a pretty amazing deal, especially when you realize that at LACMA, there are art exhibits that appeal to kids like rad modern art sculptures, a giant suspended rock and of course, every kid (and grown-up kids’) favorite, Metropolis II.
 There is also a painting studio in the Boone Gallery where your inspired little artists can create watercolor masterpieces and listen to story time.

 Where else can you see a space shuttle and a shark tank, not to mention play in one of three kids-only Discovery Rooms, explore rotating science exhibits and watch as baby chicks hatch?
 And all for free?
 Rainy days, hot days, vacation days, or just “I’m bored” days, the California Science Center is here for you.
 And for just a few extra bucks ($6.75 for kids; $8.95 for adults) you can round the day off with a spectacular 3D IMAX show.
 Right now, you can catch Volcanoes 3D: The Fires of Creation and Superpower Dogs 3D opens Mar.
 16.

 Also free at Exposition Park: the California African American Museum, and the expansive seven acre Rose Garden, where kiddos can smell the 16,000 plus roses, play by the fountain or take a picnic break.
 Plan on spending the whole day.